MiamiOH-CSE274/Portfolio/README.md

 5 - Describe memory management in C++, and correctly use dynamic variables, including destructors
 ----
-TODO: Define/describe each of the following terms, as they apply to memory management in C++
+Define/describe each of the following terms, as they apply to memory management in C++

 * The call stack (not to be confused with the stack data structure!)